sanelkukic/InspiroCord/README.md

 # InspiroCord
 A Python script to generate quotes using [InspiroBot](https://inspirobot.me)'s API and send them to a Discord webhook.

+This script will generate and send a new quote every 5 minutes as long as the script is running.

 ## How to setup

 - Clone the repository using `git`: